Hackingzone/airgeddon/README.md

 #Requirements
 Bash version 4.2 or later needed.

+Compatibility with any Linux which have installed the tools what script needs.
+The script checks for them at the beginning.

 Tested on these compatible Linux distros:<br/>
 *-Kali 2.0, 2016.1, 2016.2 and arm versions (Raspberry Pi)*<br/>
 *-Wifislax 4.11.1, 4.12 and 64-1.0*<br/>